spacetypeco/drawbot-basics/README.md

 This is a learn-by-example primer to Drawbot for designers. ✨

+## What you can learn

+* Programming basics (How do I read Python code?
+How do I look up documentation and understand errors?)
+* Drawbot basics (Primitive shapes and colors)
+* Textsetting (font attributes, alignment) and exporting PDFs
+* Using variable fonts
+* Exporting animations (mp4s and gifs)

 ## What is Drawbot

 Drawbot is a Mac OSX graphics application specializing in 2D, vector-based graphics that are ready for print.